Hoardings Permits and Processes

 It is a community expectation that the street environment and public and private property will be kept safe from hazards and unreasonable nuisance during building activity.

-Under 604 of the Building Regulations 2006 councils are empowered to consider and decide certain matters to do with the erection of barriers or hoardings designed to protect the public, and/or for security of a building site.
+Building Regulations require councils to consider and decide certain matters to do with the erection of barriers or hoardings designed to protect the public, and/or for security of a building site.
 A building surveyor is also under statutory duty to not permit the commencement of building work before precautionary measures are approved and, where necessary, consented to by council.

 Council will give balanced consideration of safety and amenity around the construction of hoardings.
 Some building works will cause inconvenience because of temporary street and footpath closure, so in applications the impact on the street should be demonstrated as necessary, unavoidable and reasoned.
 Council considerations will generally be made with a view to discourage street closure where possible.
 Affected parties should be notified of changes in street conditions where deemed necessary.